ET-TOUNANI/quranaho/README.md

 # quranaho
-disclaimer: The name of the website is qouted from a verse of the Quran.
+disclaimer: The name of the website is taken from a verse of the Quran.

 ## Screenshot